theboxer/Git-Package-Management/README.md

 ## Feature Requests / Enhancements
 Please hold on with all your ideas, I have my list I want to handle first.
 (Yes, it will be public, later)

+## Note
+There is a `package:create` command that will help you set up a new package.
+Try it out :)